MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ### Use suggested prompts

-When you enter a custom prompt, suggested prompts are displayed based on the context of your email.
+When you enter a custom prompt, suggested prompts are generated based on the context of your email.
 You can select a suggested prompt to add it to the custom prompt's textbox.
-You can add more details or add other prompts.
+You can also add more details or other prompts.

 1. Open Copilot for Sales and select **Draft an email**.